Please be ready with your application reference number starting with 'P'. For example P1234567

 When applying for a Police Check in NSW, you need certain documents (usually 4) to complete the application process.
 These four documents divided into three categories will help the National Check Database vet, confirm and carry out a proper Checking of your Police or Criminal history records.

-When filling the form, you must provide all of these categories of IDs for a national criminal history check;
+When filling the form, you must provide all of these categories of IDs for a Nationally Coordinated Criminal History Check;

 Via the entire document listed above, some information should be visible such as;